carbon-language/carbon-lang/clang/docs/OpenMPSupport.rst

 - Automatic translation of math functions in target regions to device-specific math functions is not implemented yet.

-- Debug information for OpenMP target regions is not supported yet.
+- Debug information for OpenMP target regions is supported, but sometimes it may be required to manually specify the address class of the inspected variables.
+  In some cases the local variables are actually allocated in the global memory, but the debug info may be not aware of it.